Perspective | As D.C.’s Black population shrinks, the Turkey Bowl is one of the few traditions that endures

 “It happens all the time to us public schools,” Harden said.
 “They’ll overlook a kid, but when a kid shows some growth …”

-For one day, at least for the old timers, the city felt familiar.
-Some fired up their mini grills, others tailgated for hours.
-Tinch talked his stuff, Speight brought the vibes, playing go-go from the trunk of his SUV and smoking a Nicaraguan cigar.
+For one day, at least for the old-timers, the city felt familiar.
+Some fired up their mini grills; others tailgated for hours.
+Tinch talked his stuff, and Speight brought the vibes, playing go-go from the trunk of his SUV and smoking a Nicaraguan cigar.

 They followed thousands into the stadium and cheered for a new Turkey Bowl champion; Roosevelt won its first title since 1979.
 A lot has changed since then, but the dinosaurs are still here.